 5. Limited Data Visibility Between Operations And Financial Systems.

-Internal data silos prevent the appropriate decision-makers to evaluate carrier charges accurately.
+Also, internal data silos prevent the appropriate decision-makers to evaluate carrier charges accurately.
 Thus, stakeholders cannot make informed decisions about their operations.
 For example, if financial systems do not have access to recent shipment activity data, it can be challenging to forecast and manage cash flow effectively.
 On the other hand, many times transportation operations do not have visibility to detailed shipping charges.
 This is a challenge.
-For example, without detail charge data operations have no effective way to know about excessive charges.
+For example, without detail charge data operations have no effective way to know about excessive charges such as recurring address correction charges to the same delivery address..
 Nor, can they evaluate ways to reduce charges and still maintain service levels.

 One way to break out of these data silos is to adopt a data-centric business.
 For details, see my article, A Data Centric Business: The Best Way To Agility, One Truth, Simplicity, Technology Innovation.

-6. Limited And Complex Data Integration Between Shipper, 3PL, And Carrier Systems.
+6. Limited And Complex Data Integration Between Shipper, Auditor, And Carrier Systems.

 7. Invoice Adjustments And Disputes Are Labor-Intensive With Low Financial Yield.